Becoming a Seasoned Web Designer

 A web designer’s job primarily focuses on creating the layout and visual aspects of a website, according to a client’s needs.
 Other than ensuring that users stick around due to eye-catching aesthetics and intuitive interface, web designers consider latest design trends in order to keep updated with what features present-day users are gravitating towards.

 Some web designers have a specific niche either in user experience (UX) or user interface (UI).
-While UX designers focus on providing a good experience for a website’s visitors, UI designers prioritize the usability of a website.
+While UX designers focus on providing a good experience for a website’s visitors, UI designers prioritise the usability of a website.

 Learn front-end development